Sheriff (United States): Montana

 All 56 Montana counties have sheriff's offices responsible for general law-enforcement functions in areas other than those covered by local city police departments.
 In larger cities sheriff's offices perform mainly judicial duties such as serving warrants and providing courtroom security.
 The sheriff, as the county's chief law enforcement officer, has jurisdiction anywhere in the county, including municipalities, where the Sheriff's Office provides assistance and support to local law enforcement agencies.
 Sheriff's deputies in Montana are certified by The Department of Public Safety's Peace Officer Standards and Training (POST) Program.
 Sheriff's deputies have the full powers of arrest and can enforce all of state laws more than any other law enforcement officer in the state.
 Examples include fish and game violations, department of transportation regulations, department of livestock.

 The City and County of Butte-Silver Bow is a consolidated city-county that has a unified law enforcement agency, the Butte-Silver Bow Law Enforcement Department, the elected Sheriff of Butte-Silver Bow serves as the agency executive.

-Just like in other states, sheriffs in Montana do have the legal authority to call upon the power of the citizenry who live in his or her jurisdiction to assist them in the performance of their duties.
+Just like in other states, sheriffs in Montana do have the legal authority to call upon the power of the citizenry who live in their jurisdiction to assist them in the performance of their duties.
 This is provided under Montana Code Annotated 7–32–2121 (6).